About this artwork

 - 106.4 × 53.8 cm (41 7/8 × 21 1/8 in.)
 Repeat: 49.2 × 26.2 cm (19 3/8 × 10 1/4 in.)

-- Restricted gift of Mrs. Walter Byron Smith
+- Purchased with funds provided by Mrs. Walter Byron Smith